 Cuyahoga Valley National Park is announcing modifications to operations to implement the latest guidance from the White House, Centers for Disease Control & Prevention (CDC), and local and state authorities to promote social distancing.
-Boston Mill Visitor Center is partially closed until further notice, but visitors are encouraged to find information and ask questions at the Boston Mill train boarding station where rangers are available from 10am - 4pm everyday.
+Boston Mill Visitor Center is open with limited access, but visitors are encouraged to find information and ask questions at the Boston Mill train boarding station where rangers are available from 10am - 4pm everyday.
 All programs are cancelled.
 Where it is possible to adhere to the latest health guidance, trails and some parking lots will remain open.

 The National Park Service encourages you to follow CDC guidance about visiting parks to reduce the spread of COVID-19 and follow Leave No Trace principles when you visit.